 It’s Real Estate Market Analysis Month on the Investor Insights.
 This month, we’ll bring you tips, tricks and ideas for finding the real value drivers in your target markets, realtor tips for analysis and sources to perform analysis.

 Let’s start with a review of some places to check in with regularly.

 Housing Wire – This site is all about real estate news.
 It’s a news wire, after all.
 The good thing about this site is that they give you information as it happens and provide analysis of breaking news from the Fed.
-They also have a great section called the Market Data Center.
 You can access mortgage rates, housing price indexes, housing sales data, info on the economy and more.

 This section of the National Association of Realtor’s website gives us a lot of data on both residential and commercial properties.
 You can find answers to questions such as:

 - How are commercial rentals performing?
 Look to the Commercial Real Estate Outlook for the Second Quarter of 2012.
 You’ll learn multifamily housing is going in favor of the landlord with rents increasing.
 You’ll also learn that office space is still a tenant’s market.
 This research report has detailed info for you to use in your presentations and market analysis.